2023 Ohio Wheat Performance Test

 RESULTS

-Test results for the 74 winter wheat varieties evaluated in 2023 are presented in Table 1.
+Test results for the 84 winter wheat varieties evaluated in 2024 are presented in Table 1.
 Tables 2 and 3 contain multi-year variety performance data.
-Depending on variety and test site, yields varied between 70.9 and 139.0 bushels per acre and test weight ranged from 57.1 to 61.1 pounds per bushel.
-Yield differences between test sites were due primarily to the soil drainage, weather during the grain fill period and harvest, and disease level.
+Depending on variety and test site, yields varied between 55.8 and 106.3 bu/acre and test weight ranged from 56.5 to 60.6 lb/bu.
+Yield differences among test sites were due primarily to the soil drainage, weather during the grain fill period and harvest, and disease level.
 Variety selection should be based on disease resistance, average yield across test sites and years (Tables 2 & 3), winter hardiness, test weight, and standability.
 Table 4 includes grain quality (flour yield and softness) and disease information.

 Inclusion of varieties in the Ohio Wheat Performance Test does not constitute an endorsement of any variety by The Ohio State University, Ohio Agriculture Research and Development Center, or Ohio State University Extension.